jonduan/proposal/_posts/2016-11-18-wind-energy.md

 ##### Theoretical power

 A 8 MW wind turbine reaches this power at a wind speed of 16m/s.
 What is the theoretical power produced by the wind turbine at a wind speed of 8 m/s?
+1 MW
+The theoretical power varies as the cube of the velocity.
+So at half the original wind speed, the turbine produces in theory an eight of the original power.